OctopusDeploy/docs/docs/administration/workers/index.md

 The following step types and configurations run on a worker:

 - Any step that runs a script (usually user supplied) or has a package that has an execution plan of `Octopus Server`, `Octopus Server on behalf of roles`, `Worker Pool` or `Worker Pool on behalf of roles`.
-- Any steps that run on a Cloud Region, an Azure Target, or any target that isn’t a Tentacle, SSH Target, or Offline Drop.
+- Any steps that run on a Cloud Region, an Azure Target, or any target that isn’t a Tentacle, an SSH Target, or an Offline Drop.
-- All AWS, Terraform and Azure steps.
+- All AWS, Terraform, and Azure steps.

 The following steps always run inside the Octopus Server process (and do not run user-supplied code):